yashsahugtx/skype-docs/Skype/UCMA/support-for-ipv6.md

 ## IPv6 overview

-The added support of Internet Protocol Version 6 (IPv6) addresses in Skype for Business Server 2015 has some implications for applications written on UCMA.
+The added support of Internet Protocol Version 6 (IPv6) addressed in Skype for Business Server 2015 has some implications for applications written on UCMA.
 Applications written for Skype for Business Server 2015 need to be IPv6-aware, and must use the new and updated APIs in UCMA 5.0 for this purpose.
-Any Skype for Business Server 2015 deployment could at some point become an IPv6 only deployment, and would break most existing applications if they have not been updated.
-In addition to the standard recommendations for writing applications to support IPv6, there are best practices for writing applications on UCMA 5.0 that should be followed when updating applications Even though UCMA 5.0 supports IPv6, using IPv4 is to be preferred in most deployments, if available.
+Any Skype for Business Server 2015 deployment could at some point become an IPv6-only deployment, and would break most existing applications if they have not been updated.

+In addition to the standard recommendations for writing applications to support IPv6, there are best practices for writing applications on UCMA 5.0 that should be followed when updating applications.
+Even though UCMA 5.0 supports IPv6, using IPv4 is preferred in most deployments, if available.
 This is because media quality is generally better over IPv4, and configuration and deployment become much more difficult when you add IPv6 support in your deployment.

 ### Support for IPv6 in Skype for Business Server 2015